 - Nausea.
-This is a relatively common complaint from people who take ADHD medications.
-To reduce the risk, always take your medicine with food.
+Take your medicine with food to lower your odds of feeling queasy.
 If you’re supposed to take it in the morning and you’re not a breakfast person, you may want to find something you can eat anyway.

 - Headaches.
-ADHD medications can trigger headaches in different ways.
-For some people, they happen after taking a medication on an empty stomach.
-For others, headaches come on as the medicine wears off.
-Your doctor may be able to ease the problem by tweaking your dosing schedule.
+You might get themafter you take your medication on an empty stomach, or if you’re dehydrated.
+Sometimes they come on as the medicine wears off.
+Your doctor may be able to help by tweaking when you take your drug.

 - Dizziness.
-Sometimes, dizzy spells can be a sign that your dose is too high.
-Check in with your doctor.
-He or she may also want to monitor your blood pressure.
+Sometimes dizzy spells can be a sign that you’re taking too much medication.
+Check with your doctor.
+He might also want to check your blood pressure.

-- Irritability and mood changes.
+- Moodiness.
 Some people find that their medications make them tense and cranky.
-Like most ADHD medication side effects, this may fade in time.
-If mood issues are bothering you, see your doctor about adjusting the dose or changing your medication.
+Like most ADHD drug side effects, this may fade in time.
+If your moodiness is bothering you, ask your doctor about adjusting the dose or changing your medication.

 - Tics.
-ADHD medications don’t cause tics, exactly.
-Rather, they can sometimes bring underlying tics out – maybe a tic that you had in childhood will return.
-Usually, the tics will fade once the medicine wears off or over time.
+ADHD medications don’t cause these.
+But they can sometimes bring out an underlying tic -- maybe one you had in childhood will come back.
+Usually these fade over time.
+Talk to your doctor if it doesn’t go away.